nicoow07/image_analysis/doc.md

 **img_processing.histogram_min_iteration_span** = The minimum value between two threshold values tested to get the best value.
 Threshold is a value between 0 and 255.
 A value of 20 is recommended to avoid unecessary processing, while having accurate best threshold value determination.

 **img_processing.minimum_surface_filter** = The objects detected are filtered based on their surface in pixels^2.
 This is the lower bound.
 All objects with a surface lower than this parameter are excluded from the surface and average weight calculation.
+If calibration is "benchmark", then this value is in mm^2
 **img_processing.maximum_surface_filter** = This is the upper bound of the filter.

 **img_processing.max_roughness_value** = The maximum allowed roughness value for a shape to be included in the calculation.
 The roughness is defined as: perimeter of the contour of the shape / perimeter of the convex hull of the shape.